 Beef liver is a super food.
 Liver, is referred to as "nature's multivitamin," is one of the most nutrient-dense foods on the planet.
-It contains protein, iron and loads of vitamins and minerals.
-Specifically, it is loaded with protein, vitamins and minerals that collectively support immune function, digestion, reproduction, mental health, as wellas bone, joint, skin and coat health.
+It contains protein, iron and many vitamins and minerals.
+Specifically, it is loaded with protein, vitamins and minerals that collectively support immune function, digestion, reproduction, mental health, as well as bone, joint, skin and coat health.
 Beef liver is a superfood.

 According to Traditional Chinese Veterinary medicine, feeding a specific organ actually benefits that organ.
 So by feeding your dog liver, your dog's liver will benefit by boosting or tonifying the liver, which improves blood health.
 Beef liver is a superfood and is loaded with the following vitamins and minerals: